 Favorite Place to Dine in Town: Saigon Palace in Charlotte is a Vietnamese restaurant serving the Collier’s favorite bowl of Pho Hua.

 Favorite Place to Dine Out-of-Town: Leonard’s Pit Barbecue in Memphis, Tenn.
 Greg makes a point of getting the BBQ and spaghetti combination plate whenever he visits his hometown.

 What Makes a Restaurant a Favorite: The Colliers enjoy simple places that put the guest and food first.
 They also appreciate the craft required in doing something over and over with the knowledge that you are seeking that perfection that doesn’t exist.

-In 2018, chef and restaurateur Nina Compton won the James Beard Award for Best Chef: South, becoming the first black woman to receive the honor.
-The Caribbean and Southern food she serves at her restaurant Compère Lapin in New Orleans earned the St. Lucia native the recognition.
+In 2018, chef and restaurateur Nina Compton won the James Beard Award for Best Chef: South, becoming the first Black woman to receive the honor.
+The Caribbean and Southern food she serves at her restaurant Compère Lapin in New Orleans, Louisiana earned the St. Lucia native the recognition.
 Compton began receiving critical acclaim for her culinary talents before becoming the fan-favorite on Bravo TV’s “Top Chef: New Orleans.”
 She has earned critical acclaim from Food & Wine and numerous local and national publications.
 Her second New Orleans restaurant opened last year.
 Bywater American Bistro was named one of Eater’s 18 Best New Restaurants in America for 2018.